Coronavirus (COVID-19) Information#

 If you have questions about the Safer at Home Phase outlined below, please do not call the Sheriff's Office, police stations, or 911.
 Contact Larimer County by phone at 970-498-5500, text at 970-999-1770, or through their online system.

-The City has reopened some facilities to the public and is following a phased approach based on the latest available guidance and regulations from health officials and the State of Colorado.
-Not all buildings and amenities have reopened.
-Click here for updates.
+The City has reopened some facilities to the public based on the latest available guidance and regulations from health officials and the State of Colorado.
+Not all buildings and amenities are open.

 If you need to conduct business with the City, please visit fcgov.com/cityservices to find specific department web pages and contact information.